Metastatic prostate cancer

 Palliative care

-Palliative care doctors and nurses are experts in managing the symptoms of advanced cancer, such as pain, tiredness or constipation.
-They are also very experienced in supporting you emotionally with the knowledge that your cancer has advanced and your worries around this.
+Your doctor may refer you to specialist palliative care doctors and nurses, who are experts in managing the symptoms of advanced cancer, such as breathlessness, pain and nausea.
 They are also called the symptom control team.

 Metastatic prostate cancer patient booklet